-The Florida Bar will produce pamphlets for each district court and the Supreme Court, with biographical information provided by the judges and justices who will be on the ballot.
+The Florida Bar has produced a Merit Retention brochure with biographical information provided by the judges and justices who will be on the ballot.
 A limited number of printed copies are available to community groups on request.
-Contact firstname.lastname@example.org.
+Contact email@example.com.

 |● Florida Supreme Court|

 ● Second District Court of Appeal

 |● Third District Court of Appeal|